15 Items Older People Want For Survival

 I remember getting an email from a reader a few years ago asking me what her mom should have stored in her apartment at her assisted living facility.
-Here’s the deal, we may think our mom, dad, aunt or uncle will be just fine after a disaster if they are living alone or at a care center.
+Here’s the deal, we may think our mom, dad, aunt, uncle, or dear friend should be just fine after a disaster if they are living alone or at a care center.
 But if we seriously consider their circumstances, we know better.

 The employees in a care center can only help so many older people after a disaster.
-There will be panic, we know that.
+There will probably be some panic, we expect that.
 Let’s get started to help those we love to be prepared before they need to be.
 I want you to think about this situation if you haven’t already.
 What we discuss could be your situation sometime in the future.

-If they live alone, I hope they have neighbors they can reach out to for help if needed.
-If the caring family lives nearby that’s awesome if the roads still work.
+If they live alone, I hope they have neighbors they can reach out to for help, if needed.
+If a caring family lives nearby that’s awesome, if the roads still work.
 We never know what kind of disaster or unforeseen emergency may occur.

-Of course, we don’t want to alarm our older family members, but if something does happen we would want them to have a few items in their home or care facility to help get them through.
+Of course, we don’t want to alarm our older family members, but if something serious does happen, we would want them to have a few items in their home or care facility to help get them through.

 She taught me well from a very young age to be prepared for whatever may happen.
 I highly recommend making one of these for all family members: Survival Bed Pouch by Food Storage Moms